Dowel vs. Mortise and tenon joints revisited:

 This all struck me as a little strange.
 The dowel joints had actually performed quite well in my tests, nearly as well as the mortise and tenon joints.
 Repeatability in wood joint testing is generally poor, and with all the variability, it's hard to say for sure that one joint is better than the other.
 But the makers of the dowel jig insisted that their joints are always stronger.
 We couldn't come to an agreement about the interpretation of the results and I was unwilling to omit the samples and separation forces that suggested mortise and tenon joints were stronger.
 And so, to be safe, I figure it's best if I keep the makers of the dowel jig anonymous.

-Given all this, I was glad that I only used some joints provided by the makers of the dowel jig, as opposed to them providing one of their fancy expensive jigs to me.
+Given all this, I was glad that I only used some joints they sent me, as opposed to accepting one of their fancy dowel jigs from them.
 My thinking is that working with any manufacturer for review purposes puts one in a difficult position, especially if one happens to review a jig one doesn't like.
 So while corporate sponsorship would be nice thing to have at times, life is much simpler without it.
-And at the rate I'm going, I doubt manufacturers are inclined to approach me :)
+At the rate I'm going, I doubt manufacturers are inclined to approach me :)

 What type of joint performs best will vary with a lot of factors.
 If this test had been done with a very soft wood, the dowel joint would probably have an advantage because four hardwood dowels would probably be stronger than a softwood tenon.